peterajones/nodejs-currency-converter/README.md

 You will also need an API KEY from [Exchangeratesapi](https://exchangeratesapi.io/).
 At the time the videos were recorded, the API KEY was not required but it is required now - **it's free!**

+## Prerequisites

+- Node.js v22 or greater
+- npm (comes with Node.js)

 ## Setup Instructions

 1. Get your free API key from [exchangeratesapi.io](https://exchangeratesapi.io/)
+2. Copy the environment template: `cp .env.example .env`
-2. Add your API key to the `.env` file:
+3. Add your API key to the `.env` file:
    ```
    EXCHANGE_RATES_API_KEY=your_api_key_here
    EXCHANGE_RATES_BASE_URL=http://api.exchangeratesapi.io/v1/latest?access_key=
    ```
-3. Install dependencies: `npm install`
+4. Install dependencies: `npm install`
-4. Start the server: `npm start`
+5. Start the server: `npm start`
-5. Open your browser to `http://localhost:4545`
+6. Open your browser to `http://localhost:4545`

 ## Features